 Private investors rush to Oslo Stock Exchange

 In the last period, the Norwegian capital market has experienced high volatility associated with the ongoing COVID-19 crisis.
 Despite, and perhaps because of, these fluctuations, Norwegian private individuals rush to the Stock Exchange.
-As a result, in the last nine months there has been a 18% growth in the number of Norwegian private individuals, which corresponds to almost 70,000 new investors.
-The average number of holdings has tripled since December 2019.
+As a result, there has been a 22% growth the last year in number of Norwegian private individuals, which corresponds to over 80,000 new investors.
+The average number of holdings for these investors has tripled in 2020.
 This is the highest number of holdings for this type of investors in the last five years.
-This is probably due to different trading reactions of institutional and private investors to the market situation, as well as all the new private investors investing in the market in general.
+This is probably due to different trading reactions to the market situation for institutional and private investors, as well as all the new private investors in the market in general.

-The graph below shows the value development as well as the development in number of Norwegian private individuals on Oslo Stock Exchange from January 2015 to September 2020.
+The graph below shows the development in value as well as number of Norwegian private individuals on Oslo Stock Exchange from January 2015 to December 2020.

-“Did you know that over 76.000 new private investors has invested on the Oslo Stock Exchange the last 12 months?
-Or that 66% of these investors made their first investment in the short period of March – May 2020”
+“Did you know that over 82.000 new private investors has invested on Oslo Stock Exchange the last 12 months?
+Of which, 59% of these investors made their first investment in the period of March – May 2020”

 Euronext VPS provide data to several media houses and analysis companies